andreas/andreas.github.io/_posts/2014-09-18-how-to-test-async-ocaml-code.md

 ### Writing Assertions

 Raising `AssertionFailure` can be done writing plain Ocaml code, but I've found it very helpful to define some assertion-functions myself.
-The following code makes it easy to assert on values of type `Deferred.Or_error.t` (which is used in the Memcached-client) and get helpful output on failures:
+The following code makes it easy to assert on values of type `Deferred.Or_error.t` ([doc](https://ocaml.janestreet.com/ocaml-core/111.17.00/doc/async/#Std.Deferred.Or_error)), which is used in the Memcached-client, and get helpful output on failures:

 {% highlight ocaml %}
 (* signature for assertable modules *)
 module type Assertable = sig
+  type t
   val equal : t -> t -> bool
   val to_string : t -> string
 end

 (* AssertionError will be raised if an unexpected exception is raised       *) exception AssertionError of string

-(* MakeAsserter-functor will return a module with a suitable assert_equals- function given an Assertable *) module MakeAsserter (M : Assertable) = struct let assert_equal actual_dfd expected =
+(* MakeAsserter-functor will return a module with a suitable assert_equals- *) (* function given an Assertable                                             *) module MakeAsserter (M : Assertable) = struct let assert_equal actual_dfd expected =
     actual_dfd >>= function